 You want your bedroom to be an oasis for relaxation and the right artwork can go a long way in making the room exactly that.
 Try hanging art on the wall directly over the bed or on the wall opposite the bed.
 Using these walls will complement the bed nicely, which is likely the largest object in the room.
 If you’re hanging a piece over your bed, it should be about two-thirds the width of the bed or larger to look proportional.
 Large pieces hung at eye level work well in the bedroom, as you don’t want to make it too chaotic with many small pieces.

 As for what should be depicted in the artwork, try choosing abstract pieces with soothing colors and tones.
+Art can really help decrease stress levels.
+And what better place to de-stress than in your bedroom?
 For those who prefer photography, landscapes and desaturated photos work well.
 You could choose a landscape of a foreign city or country where you’ve traveled or want to travel.
 If you’re a fan of the Spanish language and want to visit all 21 countries where that is the official language, having photos of those countries can serve as motivation to buy that plane ticket.

 Whether you have some blank wall space in your child’s bedroom or the kids’ playroom, adding artwork there can inspire your little ones.
 There are no hard rules about the kind of artwork to hang in these rooms.
 Framing illustrations from your child’s favorite picture books can be a great way to incorporate beautiful artwork while showcasing your child’s interests.
 Many local artists make child-friendly prints and designs and will sell their pieces on platforms like Etsy.